Obsidian609/GamePage/README.md

 ## Overview

-GamePage lets you view other user's favorite games and leave comments of your own for others to see.
+Game Page lets users; upload view other user's favorite games, and leave comments of your own for others to see.

 <br>

 ## MVP

-> Connect back end Ruby server to the
+- Connect back end Ruby server to the front end React se
-> Users are able to register an account and sign in
+- Users are able to register an account and sign in
-> Users can view favorited, clickable game pictures on the main page
+- Users can view favorited, clickable game pictures on the main page
-> Users can upload their own favorite games and leave comments under games for others to see
+- Users can upload their own favorite games
+- Users can leave comments a game for others to see

 ## Post MVP

-> Let users change their passwords
+- Let users change their passwords
-> Add profile pages
+- Add profile pages
-> Add a search bar to lookup specific games
+- Add a search bar to lookup specific games

 <br>